 Though the University of Wisconsin Platteville is fairly small, its distance learning program is an up and coming feature of the school; so far, it hosts two undergraduate and six graduate programs completely online.
-It also holds the distinction of being the fastest growing institution in the University of Wisconsin system and the most affordable school on our list—$370 per credit hour!
+It also holds the distinction of being the fastest growing institution in the University of Wisconsin system and the graduate online cost per credit is $665.

 College Choice Score: 97

 Based in Boston, Massachusetts, Northeastern University is an innovative, private research institution that is known for its cooperative program, which blends together academic learning with experience in the real world.
 Northeastern is an up-and-coming school; over the years, it has steadily risen in university rankings, increasing from 98th in the nation to 39th in just the last ten years.

 If you choose Northeastern University for your online MBA, you’ll get the chance to experience a 6-month paid internship, as well as exposure to international clients through the Global Project course.
 The program gives students the option of specializing in any of eight concentrations, one of which is the Supply Chain Management track.
 This concentration requires all the core requirements in addition to 15 track-specific credits.
 Some of those classes include: